 - For information on limited humanitarian exemptions to CDC’s requirement that all U.S. bound travelers present a negative COVID test, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html.

 - Humanitarian exemptions to this order will be granted on an extremely limited basis, and will only be considered when the country of departure lacks adequate COVID-19 testing capacity.
 To submit information in support of an exemption, email email@example.com.

 COVID-19 Vaccine Information:

 - Has the government of Burkina Faso approved a COVID-19 vaccine for use?
-No
+Yes

 - Are vaccines available in Burkina Faso for U.S. citizens to receive?
-No
+Yes

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.